 Warmworks ensures that all staff are given an induction, during which they are introduced to our policies and procedures.
-Inductions are tailored to the role that the new employee will be undertaking.
+Inductions are tailored to individual roles.

-In view of the areas that Warmworks has identified as being the most high risk, specific training on modern slavery has been undertaken by selected staff involved in procurement.
+In view of the areas that Warmworks has identified as being the most high risk, selected staff have undertaken additional training, which has increased their knowledge of modern slavery.